“I want to help the planet, but what can I actually do? “

 That’s a pivotal question, because using worn out underlay shortens the life of new flooring, which is not eco friendly either!
 If you’d like guidance, just snap a phone pic and email us .
 Email to firstname.lastname@example.org.
-We’ll check it over for free, and email back whether its worth reusing or not.
+We’ll check it over for free, and email you back whether its good for re-use.

 2. If you can’t reuse your underlay – choose an Eco friendly one.

 There are as many underlays as fish in the sea!
 Well, not quite!
-But to save the fish and other animals damaged by rubber and plastics, choose a recycled underlay.
+But to save fish and other animals being damaged by rubber and plastics, choose a recycled underlay.

 Underlays come in two main types, rubber or foam.
-Rubber leaches hazardous materials into the environment when decomposed, and some foams are not Eco safe.
+Rubber leaches hazardous materials into the environment when decomposed, and most foams are not Eco safe.